Clnall/Clnall/README.md

 Hello, I am Logan.
-I don't know what I am but electronics are my top tier interest.
 Connenct, watch, or star as I slowly become a GitHub gremlin.

 Short origin story: I am born and raised in Columbia, South Carolina.
 "SODAAA!" (city).
 Went to a private catholic school from elementary until middle school.
 Graduated from the University of South Carolina with a bachelors in Computer Engineering.
 My youthful passions were magnetics and chemistry.
 But now, I am more interested in electricity, processors, and coding.
 I like to think about the low level implementations of coding and projects.
 I enjoy breaking code with obtuse edge cases because I am just like that. 😈
 <br>